MatrixEx Add-In

 • You can specify a package to source or target in the following rule:

-• When there is no package in the source or target, source or target is decided depending on whether the dropped position is closer to the left end (source) or the top end (target) of the matrix.
+• If there is no package in the source or target, the source or target is determined depending on whether the dropped position is closer to the left end (source) or the top end (target) of the matrix.

-• When you drop a package which is already added in the column or row, the following rule will be applied.
+• If you drop a package that has already been added to the column or row, the following rule applies:

-• When there is the same package and part of the sub-packages are hidden, the hidden packages will be shown again.
+• If there is the same package and some of the subpackages are hidden, the hidden packages are shown again.

-• When the dropped package's parent package is already added, the dropped package will be added under the parent package.
+• If the parent package of the dropped package is already added, the dropped package is added below the parent package.

-• When the dropped package's child package is already added, the child package will be moved under the dropped package.
+• If the child package of the dropped package is already added, the child package is moved below the dropped package.

-You can use the context menu to hide part of rows and columns.
-You can also clear whole matrix contents via the context menu.
+You can use the context menu to hide parts of rows and columns.
+You can also use the context menu to clear the entire contents of the matrix.

-If you hide rows or columns, they will remain hidden even if you refresh contents or save as profile.
+When you hide rows or columns, they remain hidden even if you refresh the contents or save as a profile.

 Criteria Panel

-The following table is items in the Criteria panel.
-Some items work differently when you use 'D&D Matrix' mode.
+The following table lists the items in the Criteria panel.
+Some items work differently when using the 'D&D Matrix' mode.

 # Item Description D&D Matrix